Abandoned Communities ..... Temperance Town

 Reminiscences about the entertainment on offer in the early days of the Temperance Hall are recorded in the Western Mail, 5 June 1934.
 Favourite songs were “Alonzo the Brave and the Fair Imogen”, “The Good St Anthony”, and “Let Me Like a Soldier Fall”.
 Another song celebrated the escape from Paris in a balloon by the French government minister Léon Gambetta.

-The words of Let Me Like a Soldier Fall and a rendering of the second verse can be found at this address.
+The words of Let Me Like a Soldier Fall and a rendering of the second verse can be found on the James Joyce Music website.

 For more on the history of Cardiff, especially during the Victorian period, go to The Cardiff Story by Dennis Morgan, D Brown & Sons, 1991.